ProNevros/ready-for-regex/README.md

 # Ready for Regex!!

 So, you wanna learn about regex.
 What even is that?
 How do you use it?
 Is it a videogame item?
 All valid questions; and questions I had when I first heard about this.
+ESPECIALLY the videogame item part.
+Sounds like a cool weapon, honestly.

  This is where I've done research into the topic myself so I can return to you what I've gathered.
 I hope this is helpful to you  as it was for me.
+Down below are the different parts that make up a regex.
+Let's get started!

 ## Summary

 Regex is short for 'regular expression', which is a string of characters used to search certain patterns.
 Very similiar to using the 'Find' tool on a website, except this can also validate things like passwords and email addresses.
 Super helpful for data.
+Here's an example:

 /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/